 Pullup and power clamp voltages in IBIS I-V tables are assumed to be Vcc-relative (where the value of Vcc is given by the [Voltage Range] keyword), while the pulldown and ground clamp voltages in the I-V tables are assumed to be referenced to the buffer's local ground.
-For example, the 0 V entry in the pullup table and the 0 V entry in the pulldown I-V table are not the same voltages; rather, they correspond to Vcc and ground, respectively, as measured relative to ground.
+For example, the 0 V entry in the pullup and pulldown I-V tables are not the samve voltages; rather, they correspond to Vcc and ground, respectively, as measured relative to ground.